eloquent/phony/doc/index.md

 Add classes, interfaces, or traits.

-*Each `$type` argument may be a class name, a reflection class, an [anonymous class], or another [mock builder].
+*Each `$type` argument may be a class name, a reflection class, or another [mock builder].
 It may also be an array of any of these.*

 <a name="builder.define" />